 Tel: + 44 (0)1908 652998

 All aspects of criminal justice history, c.1750-present; the historiography of nationalism; the social history of poverty and welfare; memoirs and autobiographies as historical sources.

-Current research projects include a broad history of the Vagrancy Act (1824) and its manifold impacts on English society, a history of the development and impact of Photofit as a technology of police identification, and a theoretical piece analysing the genesis and trajectory of historical criminology.
+Current research projects include a broad history of the Vagrancy Act (1824) and its manifold impacts on English society.

-I am currently supervising three Ph.D. students, as below, but Ph.D. applications on any of the above topics are welcome.
+I am currently supervising two Ph.D. students, as below, but Ph.D. applications on any of the above topics are welcome.
 For informal advice, please contact me as detailed above..

-The Open University is currently a member of the Open-Oxford-Cambridge AHRC Doctoral Training Partnership..
-I am the Deputy Director of the Consortium and represent the Open University on its Management Board.
+The Open University is currently a member of the Open-Oxford-Cambridge AHRC Doctoral Training Partnership.
+I am the current Director of the Consortium.

 I am the Editor of the bi-lingual journal Crime, History and Societies/Crime, Histoire et Societes.